patgrasso/nyota/README.md

 ## Testing
 Testing nyota requres jasmine (2.0+).
 All specs can be found in `spec/`.
 To run all tests, simply run `npm test` in the project's root.
-This will also generate a code coverage report in `coverage/`

 ## Contributing